Perfect little project to fill your flower vase with exploding color!

 Get a stem a bloom and glue – time to roll them together

 This step is on an ‘as needed’ basis.
 It will finish the look of your flower, but you might be able to add other fun items such as a button, jewel, smiley face, or something else fun to cover the core.
 We decided to make our core using black shimmer card stock – with a paper punch, fringe scissors, and some glue.
 Here’s what we did…

 I used a scallop punch – cut a piece out of it, and then slit through the center a little bit so I could form to the center base of my blooms.

-Then I cut a strip from the same sheet of paper, used fringe scissors to quickly create fringed edge.
-As I assess, the fringe can be a little long, so I trimmed it down using scissors.
+Then I cut a strip from the same sheet of paper and used fringe scissors to create a fringed edge quickly.
+As I assessed, the fringe can be a little long, so I trimmed it down using scissors.
 Once I’m happy with it, I start rolling, glue to secure the roll, then glue into the center.
 Woo Hoo, it is done and so very lovely!!

-Something else fun came from this project… After I made the flowers from paper, I took a photo and have created a tutorial for making your own card – checkout that link and you’ll recognize the image – my Bright Flowers!
+Something else fun came from this project… After I made the flowers from paper, I took a photo and created a tutorial for making your own card – check out that link, and you’ll recognize the image – my Bright Flowers!
 Love projects that can have multiple works produced.